pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

     - `RemoveNode`: to add a new authorized node. see 'RemoveNode transaction requests are handled'
     - `AddArtifact`: to add a new artifact. see 'AddArtifact transaction requests are handled'

-  As a result, all nodes must receive new transactions.
-The authorized nodes store the artifact locally and provide it in the p2p network.

 - AddNode transaction requests are handled **[BLOCKCHAIN]** an `AddNode` transaction requests follows this procedure: